mbrydak/strefa-ngo/development/docs/docs/project-structure.md

 **apps, development, shared** - workspaces with the project's packages.

 **scripts** - scripts used across many packages.
 Currently, you can find there two main scripts: `lintChanged.js` and `testChanged.js`.
 As their names suggest, they will run ESLint/Jest only for changed files in the particular package.
-By default, those scripts will use the `master` branch as the base for running `git diff`.
+By default, those scripts will use the `main` branch as the base for running `git diff`.
 You can customize it by specifying the `TARGET_BRANCH` environment variable.

 **.gitignore** - list of all files across the entire monorepo that Git should ignore.